PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 **Localized Labels** table directly on a report page.
-Translations Builder 2.0 introduces an evolved strategy to perform more work behind the scenes in order to make it easier and more natural for report designers to surface localized labels on a report page.
+Translations Builder 2.0 introduces an evolved strategy to perform more work behind the scenes in order to make it easier and more natural for report designers to surface localized report labels on a report page.

-You can add the **Localized Labels** table to a PBIX project by executing the **Create Localized Labels Table** command from the **Generate Translated Tables** menu.
+You can create the **Localized Labels** table to a PBIX project by executing the **Create Localized Labels Table** command from the **Generate Translated Tables** menu.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image31.png"
-style="width:4.02637in;height:1.56604in"
+style="width:3.69836in;height:1.43846in"
 alt="Graphical user interface, text, application Description automatically generated" />

 When you execute this command to create the **Localized Labels** table, you will be prompted by the following dialog asking if you want more information about the **Localized Labels** table strategy.
-If you click **<u>Y</u>es,** interestingly enough, you’ll be redirected back to this very section of this article
+If you click **<u>Y</u>es,** interestingly enough, you’ll be redirected back to this very section of this very article.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image32.png"
-style="width:1.63365in;height:0.76637in"
+style="width:2.09996in;height:0.98512in"
 alt="Graphical user interface, application Description automatically generated" />

 After the **Localized Labels** table has been created, you will see